einstein2222/ai-final-project/README.md

 ## Project Type
 This is a classification project.

-The model predicts:
+The model predicts 1 for up, 0 for down
-- 1 = stock goes up
-- 0 = stock goes down

 ## Models Used